[KEY: RED Monument survives.

 ‘rabid fanatics’ and he now has a joint monument with his successor, Bishop Thomas Barlow (d.1691), which incorporates some portions of his original tomb.

-John Spencer (1559-1614) Corpus Christi Chapel [O] MONUMENT
+John Spencer (1559-1614) Corpus Christi Chapel [O] MONUMENT ABOVE

 Roger Fenton (1565-1616) d.
 16 Jan 1616, Buried St Stephen Walbrook, under Communion table MONUMENT erected by Parish